Corey Bailey

 16GB (name brand) USB device, that was about two-thirds full.
 Out of curiosity,

-performed a read-write sequence by copying a folder then erasing it.
-At first the drive
+I performed a read-write sequence by copying a folder then erasing it.
+At first the

-began to speed up and by the time all was done, the drive was operating at 24 GB/s
+drive began to speed up and by the time all was done, the drive was operating at

-The fact is, that I have never gotten the rated speed from any USB device.
+The fact is, that I have never gotten the advertised speed from any USB standard.

 DVD-R’s are another possibility.
 Particularly if you don’t have enough material to